frankframework/frankframework/FRANKDOC.md

 | JavaDoc tag | `@ff.defaultElement` | Child setter | Set default value of `className` attribute in XSD syntax 1 element. |
 | Java annotation | `@EnumLabel` | Enum constant | Set representation required in Frank configs. |

-**Annotation @FrankDocGroup, on interface:**:  When a Java class implements an interface that has a `@FrankDocGroup` annotation, then the class is put in the group non-exclusively.
+**Annotation @FrankDocGroup, on interface:**  When a Java class implements an interface that has a `@FrankDocGroup` annotation, then the class is put in the group non-exclusively.
 A class can belong to multiple groups when it implements multiple interfaces with different groups.

 **Annotation @FrankDocGroup, on class:** When a class has a `@FrankDocGroup` annotation, then the class only belongs to that group. `@FrankDocGroup` annotations on classes are inherited by descendant classes, so descendant classes are also in the specified group exclusively.